nick-redwill/LiveLockScreen/README.md

 > "Do one thing and do it well."
 > — Unix philosophy

-This extension focuses on a single goal: playing videos on the lock screen.
+This extension focuses on a single goal: playing multimedia on the lock screen.

 It is designed to be simple, lightweight, and reliable.